paunovic/plumi/README.md

 refreshes first: tracked resources are aligned with real infrastructure before diffing, and changes made in the console between deploys are reverted to code.
-Resources created by hand and never imported are invisible to Pulumi either way - import them or delete them by hand.
-Passing `--refresh` or `--refresh=false` yourself keeps your flag verbatim; `preview` stays on the last checkpoint unless you ask for a refresh.
+Resources created by hand and never imported are invisible to Pulumi either way.

 Anything plumi does not recognize is passed through untouched: `plumi
 <pulumi args>` behaves like `pulumi <pulumi args>` with the